 Igloo Ice Cube Maxcold Cooler

-- Insulated using ultratherm technology, the body remains cold for a lengthy period of time
+- Insulated using ultratherm technology, the body remains cold for a lengthy period.

 - Telescopic handle with push button and locking mechanism

 - Wheels and a strengthened tow handle make it easy to move a full cooler from one place to another.

 - Molded side scoop handles for ease of loading and unloading

 - Easy loading and unloading 60 quart capacity with side scoop handles that have been molded into the design Size: 20 x 18.5 inches by 20.69 inches Dimensions of the inside ( L x W x H ) Bottom – 15.25 inches by 12 inches by 17.25 inches, Top – 16.75 inches by 14.5 inches by 17 inches.